murtazakhan2595/ggi-backend-challenge/README.md

 ## 🙏 Acknowledgments

-- GGI (Grow Great International) for the challenge
+- GGI (Golden Gate Innovations) for the challenge
 - Clean Architecture principles by Robert C. Martin
 - Domain-Driven Design by Eric Evans